Huddersfield Town linked with summer swoop for another Norwich City star

 Maddison was named as the top English player in the SkyBet Championship, according to Sky Sports’ Power Rankings earlier this week and been nominated for a host of monthly awards - twice winning the Championship Goal of the Month award.

-Should the player move to West Yorkshire at the end of the season, he would be re-united with Alex Pritchard, who the Terrier signed from Norwich during the January transfer window.
+Should the player move to West Yorkshire at the end of the season, he would be re-united with Alex Pritchard, who the Terriers signed from Norwich during the January transfer window.